 There are steps you can take to help you with this transition.
-One very good online resource is the University of the Pacific's On-Line Cultural Training Resource For Study Abroad, particularly the "Welcome Home!
-Now What?" module.
+One very good online resource is the University of the Pacific's "What's Up With Culture?" program -- particularly the "Welcome Back!
+Now What?" section.

 Reverse Culture Shock